-We've already got you sorted when it comes to Halloween DIY decor, and we've given you enough fiendishly fun treat ideas to sink a ghost pirate ship with, so now we're turning our mind to what we can do for Halloween 2020 given that trick-or-treating may well not be a thing (thanks, covid).
-Spooky drum roll please: all hail the best Halloween movies for kids and their grown ups!
+We've already got you sorted when it comes to Halloween DIY decor, and we've given you enough fiendishly fun treat ideas to sink a ghost pirate ship with, so now we're turning our mind to what else we can do for Halloween 2023.
+Spooky drum roll please: all hail the best Halloween movies for kids (and their grown ups)!

 1. Hotel Transylvania

 When an awkward teen discovers the Hotel Transylvania holiday resort for monsters, he gets more than he bargained for when he falls in love with the owner’s daughter…

 Casper the friendly ghost is way too cute to be scary, and we love the1995 version (Christina Ricci and Bill Pullman) where a paranormal expert and his daughter move into an abandoned house that turns out not to be so abandoned after all.